UserManagedSolutions/UserManagedSolutions.github.io/inPerson.md

 ## Welcome to inPerson

 Welcome to inPerson!

+inPerson is an app for Microsoft Teams that allows you to:
-- Plan your flexible office hours and set reminders in Outlook
+- Manage your in-person flexible office hours and set reminders in Outlook
 - Locate your reserved space on the floor plan and assess social distancing
-- Locate your teammates
+- Look up your team members' current location

 ![Space reservation on Teams](http://appsource.usermanagedsolutions.com/FloorPlan%20Space%20Reservation%20in%20Teams.png)

 ### What inPerson does

-This app allows you to register floor plans and tag each space as shared or designated.
+First, register floor plans and tag each space as shared or designated.
 Shared spaces are self-service that users can book, while designated spaces are assigned by the admins.

-Users can then leverage the information to connect with teammates, and make decisions about being present in the office on a given day.
+Users can then leverage the floor plans to book office space, and make decisions about being present in the office on a given day.

 ### Installation